amarini3722/engr3/README.md

 (https://github.com/amarini3722/engr3/blob/main/irsensor.py)

 ### Reflection
 This assignment was overall simple but made eaiser by the fact that I did a project using IR sensors last year.
 The wiring was simple and used a total of 3 wires and a ir sensor.
+I am glad I was able to do this assignment so quickly because it was the assignment we did a week I was gone so it made catching up much quicker and less painful.